Zettlr/zettlr-docs/docs/en/core/editor.md

 ## Writing Markdown

 The idea behind Zettlr is to remove unnecessary markup and styling from your writing process.
 During the writing process, what matters is the _content_ you produce, not the form in which it is presented.
-A little bit of formatting is provided, of course.
-But if it comes to colours and text align, nobody really needs plenty of options to get writing.
-The formatting is what happens _afterwards_.

 Therefore Zettlr lets you write `Markdown`-files.
-Markdown is a very simple markup language that only contains a small amount of formatting symbols that you may already know!
+Markdown is a very simple markup language that only contains a small amount of formatting symbols that you may already know.
 In recent years, more and more apps have discovered the power of Markdown, and even WhatsApp uses it to enable simple formatting of messages.

 A Markdown-Document only consists of pure text and comes with a lot of benefits: